98ZAFAR/Ngen2D/README.md

 world.Step(deltaTime);  // Update all bodies
 ```

-## 🎯 Usage

 ### Running the Demo

-The project includes an interactive physics demo.
+The project includes an interactive physics demo with full rotation support.
 When you run the executable:
 - **Click anywhere** to spawn circular objects with initial horizontal velocity
-- Objects automatically interact with physics (gravity, collisions, friction)
+- Objects automatically interact with physics (gravity, collisions, friction, rotation)
-- Pre-spawned objects include boxes and circles
+- Pre-spawned objects include rotatable boxes and circles
-- Watch realistic bouncing, rolling, and sleeping behavior
+- Watch realistic bouncing, rolling, spinning, and sleeping behavior
+- Rotation is visualized with red indicator lines showing object orientation

 ### Creating Physics Objects